 Knowing the Asian titanics neither their growth nor their ambition surprises me.
 The projects under study include a much wider use of solar even than expected in this study.

-Among the plans for solar energy in China there is even that of solar power plants in space, each capable of sending enough energy to Earth to power a city like Beijing.
+Among the plans for solar energy in China there is also that of solar power plants in space, each capable of sending enough energy to Earth to power a city like Beijing.

-The Chinese Aerospace Agency hopes to launch the first by 2050 (according to a government statement, so take this news a bit like that).
+The Chinese Aerospace Agency hopes to launch the first one by 2050 (according to a government statement, so take this news a bit like this).

 More solidity (also because it's already over) has the construction of the largest solar farm in the world in Morocco, the Noor-Ouarzazate complex.
-There the Chinese covered an area of over 3000 hectares, 3500 football fields filled with solar panels.
-Double what it takes to power Marrakesh.
+There the Chinese have covered an area of over 3000 hectares, 3500 football fields filled with solar panels.
+Double what is needed to feed Marrakesh.

 A roll is not spring

 (What a horrible cliché joke, but it's done now).
-Of course, for Chinese solar too, the future will be the arithmetic average between opportunities and risks.
-One that worries a lot is related to the waste produced by the solar industry: China alone it will produce 20 million tons of panels by 2050.
+Naturally, even for Chinese solar the future will be the arithmetic mean between opportunities and risks.
+One that is very worrying is linked to the waste produced by the solar industry: China alone it will produce 20 million tons of panels by 2050.

 Where will we put the used ones?
 Someone has already experimented with not very pleasant solutions: several producers have faced bitter protests from communities literally submerged by waste.

-Note, for example, the apologies that Jinko Solar Holding Co made to the population of inhabitants in the area of its factories, after violent protests against the monstrous pollution produced by the production of solar panels.
-Residues of material ended up polluting a nearby river, killing almost all of the fauna.
+For example, note the apologies that Jinko Solar Holding Co made to the population of inhabitants in the area of its factories, after violent protests against the monstrous pollution produced by the production of solar panels.
+Residues of material also ended up polluting a nearby river, killing almost all of the fauna.